The 5 questions that no Real Estate company in the Riviera Maya wants to be asked

 Dear Real Estate Investor in the Riviera Maya, Mexico,

-My name is Javier Hernández, I’m the founder of Buenbnb, a company that provides concierge services for rental properties.
+My name is Javier Hernández, I’m the founder of Buenbnb, a company that provides digital property management services for rental properties.
 I been involved in the real estate business from the perspective of digital solutions and hard data and through my experience I have developed a radar to detect bulshit and lord oh lord...
 The Real Estate industry in Riviera Maya is quite crowded with Tons of BS.

 Something I’m sure you have noted by now if you live anywhere along the Riviera Maya is the lack of sophistication by 98% of the Real Estate firms that operate here, who prey over unaware investors with nonsense more appropriate for MLMs than to Real Estate.